Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Clank is a highly fabricatable, modular, tool-changing CNC machine from the MIT CBA MTM Project.

-Clank is an open, highly fabricatable1 CNC machine that implements an automated toolchanger2, so that we can use a common motion platform to accomplish a variety of CNC tasks.
-This design serves the “mid-macro” length scale, fabricating almost anything with characteristic lengths of ~ 10 - 1000mm, with feature sizes down to 0.25mm at a resolution near 0.05mm3.
+This designs serve the “mid-macro” length scale, fabricating almost anything with characteristic lengths of ~ 10 - 1000mm, with feature sizes down to 0.25mm at a resolution near 0.05mm.

 Building Clank